Shegunasi/sample-repository1/README.md

 # sample-repository1
-good morning hope i'll get it done let make nonsense we have edited the README file.
+good morning hope i'll get it
+we have edited the README file